 This shouldn’t make any major difference to you and your case, since the employer is the one who is in the best position to compensate you for their violations and your losses.

 The Supreme Court made it clear that an employee’s oral complaints are protected as much as the written ones.
 Kasten v Saint-Gobain Performace Plastics Corp.
 (2011).
 Still, for obvious reasons proving that an oral complaint was made is much harder than having an actual document or e-mail reflecting that complaint.
 After all, 9 times out of 10 the employer will deny hearing a complaint if they can.

 One of the most powerful aspects of a retaliation case is that an employee may be able to win it even if the underlying complaint was found to have no merit.
 For instance, an employee might complain about discrimination and be fired shortly after.
 Even if it’s found that no discrimination took place, that employee might still be able to prove that he was terminated in retaliation for making that complaint, even if it turned out to not be correct.
 The only part that’s required is that the employee had a good-faith, reasonable belief in what he was complaining about.
 In other words, you can’t simply make up things and complain about them.
-There has to be some legitimate basis for a discrimination, harassment or any other type of protected complaint.
+There has to be some legitimate basis for making a complaint about discrimination, harassment or any other type of protected complaint.

 If you are employed in Sacramento and you believe that you have been a victim of illegal retaliation, or if your employer has just started a campaign of retaliation against you, feel free to contact us to discuss your legal options.